 Those who say that addiction is a permanent disease and treat it accordingly are themselves in a state of addiction; they are compulsive about doing something in a particular way.
 Each individual has gotten into this mess in his own way.
 Only to some extent, there can be a common treatment, but not entirely.
 You need to look at each human being and treat them the way it is necessary for this individual.
 Do we have the care and concern to attend to each one of them the way it is necessary?
 That is something we have to check when asking can addiction be cured?
 And above all, is it people’s right to always get into problematic situations and expect others to treat them?
 This also has to be looked at.
 A whole lot of people in this country [United States] think it is their right to mess themselves up and expect the government to fix them.
 If individuals do not take responsibility for their own well-being, no power on earth or in heaven can fix them.

-The most important thing is to establish that sense of responsibility for their own lives and to show them a better option.
+Like most drug rehabs in Cape Town, we believe the most important thing is to establish that sense of responsibility for their own lives and to show them a better option.
 Otherwise, you will not get them off alcohol and drugs.
 Right now, this is the biggest experience in their lives.
 They are not going to give it up because you ask them to come to Sunday school or whatever.
 You have to show them something better.
 If you teach people a way to come to a bigger experience than what they have known so far, they will drop this rubbish.
 Look at my eyes.
 I am always stoned, though I have never touched a substance in my life.
 Everyone can be stoned in such a way all the time.
 It does not cost anything, neither money nor health.
 If you want, you can be super-alert, so alert you do not even have to sleep for days and nights.

 Unless you teach them something better, they are not going to give up what they have found.
 It may damage the body, but they feel they have a bigger experience than people who work through the day, come back home, eat, sleep, and go back to work again.
 They think that is rubbish, and what they are doing is better.
 When they become helpless, when they get broken, you may be looking down upon them, but when they are high, they are looking down upon you.
 If they did not think it is better than whatever else is available around, they would not do it.
 In their perspective, it is good.
 Only when things go bad, when the body is broken, they come to you.